Hialeah Gardens launches new initiative to combat speeding in school zones - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 HIALEAH GARDENS, FLA.
-(WSVN) - Cars spending in school zones are becoming a troubling trend in Hialeah Gardens, prompting officials to launch a new initiative in an effort to improve safety.
+(WSVN) - Cars speeding in school zones are becoming a troubling trend in Hialeah Gardens, prompting officials to launch a new initiative in an effort to improve safety.

 The City of Hialeah Gardens launching a new program in partnership with the traffic enforcement company to address driver speeding near schools.
 This comes on the heels of newly released data in Miami-Dade County pertaining to the county’s school bus camera program.